wowsinfo/WoWs-Info-Seven/extra/diary_henry.md

 ## 27/01/2019
 ### What have I done?
 Fixed node packages.
 I was designing and considering the look and feel of this new update.
 It is good to have unique looks on different platforms but I won't do that.
-This update aims to provide better user experience and stability
+This update aims to provide better user experience and stability.
+`WebView` has been added to show news with some minimal changes
 ### What to do tomorrow?
 Adjust UI and focus on English version